 Instructions

-- Add the strawberries, lemon juice, and sugar to a large saucepan.
-Dissolve the sugar over low heat while mashing the strawberries with the back of a wooden spoon or with a potato masher.
-This helps the strawberries begin to release their juices.2 pounds strawberries, 3 cups granulated sugar, ¼ cup lemon juice
+- In a large saucepan, combine the diced strawberries, lemon juice, and sugar.
+Over low heat, dissolve the sugar while gently mashing the strawberries with a wooden spoon or potato masher.
+This helps release their juices.2 pounds strawberries, 3 cups granulated sugar, ¼ cup fresh lemon juice

-- Once the strawberries are sufficiently mashed and the sugar is dissolved, add in the diced apples.
-Turn the heat up to medium-high and bring the mixture to a boil.2 medium tart apples
+- Once the strawberries are well-mashed and the sugar is dissolved, add the diced apples.
+Increase the heat to medium and bring the mixture to a boil.2 medium apples

-- Allow the jam to boil, stirring frequently, until the jam reaches its setting point temperature of 220°F. If you don’t have a thermometer, you can tell the jam is done when it easily coats the back of a metal spoon.
+- Allow the mixture to boil, stirring frequently.
+Use a thermometer to check for the setting point temperature of 220°F (104°C).
+If you don't have a thermometer, check if the jam easily coats the back of a metal spoon.
 Remove from heat.
-At this point, you can store your jam in the refrigerator to be eaten within 3 months or preserve it using the water bath canning instructions below.
+The jam will continue to set up as it cools.Note: At this stage, you can store your jam in the refrigerator for up to 3 months.

-- Sterilize the jars.
-Place two pint-sized mason jars right-side-up into a large stockpot or water bath canner.
-If you don’t have a canning rack, you can use a clean kitchen towel to prevent the cans from sitting on the bottom of the pot.
-The jars should be covered by at least an inch of water.
-Bring the water to a rolling boil and boil the jars for 10 minutes.
+- Place two pint-sized mason jars in a large stockpot or water bath canner.
+If you don't have a canning rack, use a clean kitchen towel to prevent the jars from touching the bottom.
+Ensure the jars are covered by at least an inch of water.
+Bring to a rolling boil and boil for 10 minutes.

-- Boil the prepared jars.
-Carefully tighten the lids back onto your jars and place them back into the hot water bath, making sure they’re covered by 1-2 inches of water.
-Cover the pot and bring the water to a boil.
-Allow the jars to boil for 10 minutes, then turn off the heat.
+- Secure the lids onto your jars and place them back in the hot water bath, ensuring they're covered by 1-2 inches of water.
+Cover the pot and bring to a boil.
+Let the jars boil for 10 minutes, then turn off the heat.

-- Cool completely.
-After 5 minutes, remove the jars from the hot water and place them onto a kitchen towel on the counter.
-Allow the jars to cool, undisturbed, for 12-24 hours.
-You should hear a popping sound from each jar after a few minutes, which means you successfully created a seal.
+- After 5 minutes, remove the jars from the hot water and place on a kitchen towel.
+Allow them to cool, undisturbed, for 12-24 hours.
+You should hear a popping sound from each jar, indicating a successful seal.

 Notes